ScrapeGraphAI Alternative in 2026 — fastCRW (Rust API, Simpler Extraction)

 Effort: ~1–2 hours for simple migrations.
 More if your SGA graphs are complex (may need custom orchestration in fastCRW).

-LLM provider roadmap
+LLM provider model

 Related